ekkus93/sparkle_motion/docs/NOTEBOOK_AGENT_INTEGRATION.md

 	#### Final deliverable preview & download

-	- The `qa_publish` stage must emit an `/artifacts` manifest entry with `artifact_type: "video_final"`, `artifact_uri`, `local_path` (if production_agent
+	- The `finalize` stage must emit an `/artifacts` manifest entry with `artifact_type: "video_final"`, `artifact_uri`, `local_path` (if production_agent
 		downloaded the file into the Colab runtime), and `download_url` (signed ADK URL when the asset only lives in ArtifactService).
-The dashboard surfaces this entry in a dedicated “Final Video” tab so users immediately see whether QA approved the deliverable and where it lives.
+The dashboard surfaces this entry in a dedicated “Final Video” tab so operators immediately see the latest deliverable and whether manual review is outstanding.
 	- Provide a convenience notebook cell that fetches the manifest, previews the video inline, and offers a download button.
 Example: